MicrosoftDocs/power-automate-docs/articles/ui-flows/desktop/variable-data-types.md

 - **Terminal session** - Contains a terminal session created through the **Open terminal session** action.

 > [!NOTE]
-> You can find all the available properties of the terminal data types in the [respective documentation article](https://review.docs.microsoft.com/en-us/power-automate/ui-flows/desktop/datatype-properties#terminal-session).
+> To find all the available properties of the terminal data types in the [respective documentation article](https://review.docs.microsoft.com/en-us/power-automate/ui-flows/desktop/datatype-properties#terminal-session).

 ### XML
 - **XML node** - Contains the content of an XML document.
 The **Read XML from file** action populates these variables.

 > [!NOTE]
-> You can find all the available properties of the XML data types in the [respective documentation article](https://review.docs.microsoft.com/en-us/power-automate/ui-flows/desktop/datatype-properties#xml-node).
+> You can see all the available properties of the XML data types in the [respective documentation article](https://review.docs.microsoft.com/en-us/power-automate/ui-flows/desktop/datatype-properties#xml-node).